diezcami/hkust-isp-notes/Lecture Notes/studyguide_answers.md

 * **Crowdsourcing application: Crowdfunding**
   * This method of crowd sourcing asks users to donate money to a cause, as observed in Kickstarter.
 * **Crowdsourcing application: Micro Task**
+  * This method of crowd sourcing involves asking users to fulfill small tasks, as seen in Amazon's Mechanical Turk.
 * **Not so successful examples of Crowdsourcing: Assignment Zero**
+  * Assignment Zero was an attempt to crowd source journalism by asking the public to contribute to the covering of a story.
+The project failed due to the inadequacies of the software used and the lack of coordination between users.

 ## Folksonomy
 * **Taxonomy vs. Folksonomy**